 - Supported touring trips: These are mostly organized by travel/holiday agencies, which usually take care of most of the trip planning for you.
 Normally your luggage is carried for you in a car and you concentrate only on covering the distance planned for the day.
 Accommodation is usually booked for you at every leg of the route.
 In some places even rental bikes are provided, so all you have to do is show up and do the distance.
 This mode of touring has its followers, although we are not very keen on it.

 - Self-supported touring: As the name implies, this type of bike touring is done independently and without any external assistance.
-As with most things in life, there are different levels and varieties of self support, ranging from just carrying a small amount of lugagge and sleeping in hotels/B&Bs and such (sometimes called credit-card touring) to full blown self supported trips where you bring everyhing you need to sleep and eat with you on the bike.
+As with most things in life, there are different levels and varieties of self support, ranging from just carrying a small amount of lugagge and sleeping in hotels/B&Bs and such (sometimes called credit-card touring) to full blown self supported trips where you bring everything you need to sleep, bring mixxar flashlight q250 kopen and eat with you on the bike.

 Packing your bike

 Chances are that to get to the start of your route you will need to travel by plane, bus, train, etc… This means that you will need to unassemble and to pack your bike.
 There are two options for this: buy a bike case/luggage or make your own with carton boxes and plastic bags.
 We have tried both, and each has its benefits and drawbacks, although now we tend to use carton boxes for the reasons outlined below.

 Using bike luggage